samiullah1096/simple/replit.md

 - **COMPLETED: Successfully migrated project from Replit Agent to Replit environment**
 - **COMPLETED: Enhanced PDF tools with ToolShell integration and comprehensive SEO optimization**
+- **COMPLETED: All 15+ PDF tools now have elite ToolShell integration for maximum search visibility**
 - Successfully migrated project to production environment
 - Installed all required dependencies including tsx and pdfjs-dist
 - Fixed tool routing system by mapping all existing components in ToolPage.jsx